 Mathematics of AI - overview

-This is the homepage of the IBM Mathematics of AI group.
-The group focuses on developing novel technologies leveraging Mathematics and its intersection with areas such as AI, Physics, and Quantum Computing.
+The Mathematics of AI group focuses on developing novel technologies leveraging Mathematics and its intersection with areas such as AI, physics, and quantum computing.

 - Lior Horesh (group manager)

 - Amir Abboud

 Complexity theory, hardness in P, fine-grained complexity.

 - Clément Canonne (Goldstine Postdoctoral Fellow)